davekinkead/big-data-and-democracy/third-time-lucky.md

 ### A shared identity requires a way to communicate and share information

 A shared identity however, requires some means to share it.
 A _demos_ requires some form of communication network for its culture, norms, and political messages to be transmitted, understood, and evaluated by citizens.

-  - Habermas summary here  (@cite).

-In this light, democratic institutions can be conceptualised as mediated communication networks connecting private individuals (the citizens) with their collective identities (their citizenship).

-### The network defines the demos.

 The classical model of communication has four components: the communication source, the message communicated, the medium or channel used, and the receiver of the communication [@lilleber_key_2006, p.
 17].
 These components form a network.
 The nodes in a network are the sources and receivers of messages sent across the medium connecting them and the pattern of these connections are the network's _topology_.

+Stable democracies also require political norms of _mutual toleration_ and _institutional forbearance_ [@levitsky_how_2018, pp. 102-106].
+Mutual toleration requires citizens to recognise each other as political equals regardless of political differences.
+Political opponents are rivals rather than criminals or existential threats to the _demos_.
+Institutional forbearance is the norm that those with political power respect the spirit of law and regulation rather use the letter of the law or exploit loopholes in it to undermine political opponents and democratic process.

+  - Habermas summary here  (@cite).

+In this light, democratic institutions can be conceptualised as mediated communication networks connecting private individuals (the citizens) with their collective identities (their citizenship).

+### The network defines the demos.

 We define a political network as the communication network between individuals who share some common political identity.
 The senders and receivers of political information - both explicit political messages as well as common norms and cultural information - are the citizens.
 The set of nodes and connections between them represent a given _demos_.